 Ohltown, OH – (early 1800s to present farming & mill town)

 Classification: small town

 Location: Austintown Township, Mahoning County & Weathersfield Township, Trumbull County – On Ohltown Rd north of I-80

-The town was founded by Michael Ohl (1784 – 1857) & his wife Eva (Moyers) Ohl (1786 – 1860).
-They were married in 1838 & had eight children.
-Michael built a saw & grist mill in 1844 on the banks of the Meander Creek, operated a hotel, & was the first postmaster of the post office that ran from 1841 – 1902.
-The first church in Ohltown was built in 1838 & school in 1857, & a bank in 1868.
-During the 1880's the town also had about 30 houses, a blacksmith shop, two stores, a newer grist mill, & a train station on the Niles & New Lisbon Railroad.
+The town was founded by Michael Ohl (1784 – 1857) & Eva (Moyers) Ohl (1786 – 1860).
+They were married in 1838 & had 8 children.
+Michael constructed a saw & grist mill in 1844 on the banks of the Meander Creek, operated a hotel, & was the first postmaster of the post office that ran from 1841 – 1902.
+The first church in Ohltown was built in 1838, a school in 1857, & a bank in 1868.
+During the 1880s the town also had about 30 houses, a blacksmith shop, two stores, a newer grist mill, & a train station on the Niles & New Lisbon Railroad.
 Many of the local residents worked in coal mines or at the Meander Iron Furnace.

-There's several Ohl descendants buried in the Ohl Town Cemetery next to the United Methodist Church at the intersection of Ohltown Rd. & Austintown Warren Rd.
-It’s right across the border Mahoning County in Trumbull County.
-Michael & Eva Ohl were buried in the Old North Cemetery on Rt.
-46 (N Broad St.) in Canfield, OH.
+There are several Ohl descendants buried in Ohl Town Cemetery next to the United Methodist Church at the intersection of Ohltown Rd & Austintown Warren Rd.
+It’s right across the Mahoning County border in Trumbull County.
+Michael & Eva Ohl were buried in Old North Cemetery on SR 46 (N Broad St) in Canfield.
 Today Ohltown is basically a suburb squeezed between Youngstown, Austintown, & the Meander Creek Reservoir.